 - more water.

-Tell your client that you’re going to help them establish optimal eating habits one step at a time.
-Then talk through some strategies: Find out which of the nutritional areas listed above will be most challenging for your client (say, she says she doesn’t know how to cook meat).
-That’s the problem you’re going to help her solve first.
+Tell them that you’re going to help them establish optimal eating habits one step at a time.
+Then talk through some strategies: Find out which of the nutritional areas listed above will be most challenging for them (for example, some of the beginners we work with don’t know how to cook meat).
+That’s the problem you’re going to help them solve first.

 - The 3 steps I teach trainers and health coaches to fix any diet problem.